demisto/content/Packs/DeprecatedContent/Playbooks/playbook-Block_File_-_Generic_README.md

-DEPRECATED.
+Deprecated.
 Use "Block File - Generic v2" playbook instead.
-Blocks files from running on endpoints.
+A generic playbook for blocking files from running on endpoints.
 This playbook currently supports Carbon Black Enterprise Response.

 ## Dependencies
 This playbook uses the following sub-playbooks, integrations, and scripts.

-## Sub-playbooks
+### Sub-playbooks
 * Block File - Carbon Black Response

-## Integrations
+### Integrations
 This playbook does not use any integrations.

-## Scripts
+### Scripts
 This playbook does not use any scripts.

-## Commands
+### Commands
 This playbook does not use any commands.

 ## Playbook Inputs